-Absorbency: up to 3 tampons’ worth or up to 6 tampons’ worth with extra liner
+- Absorbency: up to 3 tampons’ worth or up to 6 tampons’ worth with extra liner

-Ruby love has a huge selection of period-proof swimwear, including bikini bottoms, sets, and one-piece suits.
+Ruby Love has a huge selection of period-proof swimwear, including bikini bottoms, sets, and one-piece suits.

 Bleeding, bladder leaks, and discharge are standard fare after giving birth.
 While those mesh undies and ginormous hospital pads are functional, they’re, well, hideous.

-Most high-absorbency period briefs will do for postpartum bleeding, but there’s one pair that seems to stand out.
+Most high absorbency period briefs will do for postpartum bleeding, but there’s one pair that seems to stand out.

-Absorbency: not specified
+- Absorbency: not specified

 These are made specifically with postpartum life and leaks in mind.
-They have gently, velvet compression bands to support your tummy and low back.
+They’re made from a nylon and Lycra combo with gentle, velvet compression bands to support your tummy and low back.

 A thong and your period may seem like a disaster waiting to happen, but as long as your flow isn’t too heavy, these options should work just fine.